-People icekiting and ice fishing on frozen Rice Lake.
+People icekiting and ice fishing on frozen Rice Lake under a pink-coloured dusk sky.

 Elmhirst's Resort | Justin Soule

-People icekiting and ice fishing on frozen Rice Lake.
+People icekiting and ice fishing on frozen Rice Lake under a pink-coloured dusk sky.

 Elmhirst's Resort | Justin Soule

-Take winter to another level, from extreme sports like ice climbing and ice kiting to skating frozen waterways and wellness cold plunges.
+Take winter to another level, from extreme sports like ice climbing, ice paddling and icekiting to skating frozen waterways, viewing ice caves and wellness cold plunges.

 Ice-based experiences often rely on planning, luck with the weather and willingness to endure the elements.
 The payoff is the satisfaction from pushing boundaries and the lasting memories you create.